TOP NOTE FLAVOURS

 LABELLING AND DECLARATION

-- Artificial Flavour – Extracts and/or all food safe chemically defined substance can be used.
-It is declared as ‘Flavouring’
+Artificial Flavour – Extracts and/or all food safe chemically defined substance can be used.
+Declared on BOP as ‘Flavouring’.

 As a general rule, artificial flavours are the lowest cost, highest strength products available for food manufacturers.
 However, certain markets do not like to include artificial products within their ingredient specification.
 Natural flavours are more often preferred; however, the extraction and refinement of natural aroma-chemicals is more expensive than those which can be factory synthesized which often results in a higher cost.
 Natural FTNF Flavours are the “cleanest Label” alternative for food manufacturers, permitting the use of the actual raw material name in the label declaration, the only negatives being that they are often more expensive and weaker in terms of profile.